 Indiana's Nature Preserves are the real hidden treasures of the state.
 They have everything that the state parks have, and more - except people.
 With a few exceptions, the Nature Preserves are rarely visited; even when there are actually other people out there, you may never see them.
 If wildflowers or birds are in your line, this is the place to find the most unusual and interesting.
 The scenery can also be spectacular (for Indiana) and of interest.
 The Nature Preserve system is a collaboration between a number of groups and state agencies; the Nature Conservancy, ACRES, NICHES and other local or regional groups, universities, counties and the Department of Natural Resources have worked together to save the most unique and interesting pieces of Indiana…

-The 40 acre South Bend-Elkhart Audubon Society wildlife sanctuary features forested and grassy areas, as well as ponds and streams.
-Trails criss-cross the entire acreage…
+The South Bend-Elkhart Audubon Society (SBEAS) owns a 30+ acre wildlife sanctuary at 59395 Clover Road, just outside Mishawaka city limits.
+The property features forested and grassy areas, as well as ponds and streams.
+Trails crisscross the entire acreage.

 Forums & Mailing Lists

 Indiana Audubon Forum